gaming-multiverse-community/GMDiscordBot/README.md

 GMDiscordBot is a Discord bot developed for the Gaming Multiverse Community.
 It provides random welcome messages for new users that join the discord and an advanced yet simple ticket system.

+## Support

+If you have any questions or need help, feel free to open an issue on GitHub or join our community on [Discord](https://discord.gg/ERmEPsafmR).

 ## Features

 - **Welcome Messages**: Send a random catchy message once a user joins the discord.